California Psych Hospital Liable For Sexual Abuse Of Patients

 - Failing to enforce policies on allowing male employees to be alone with female patients in hospital rooms;

 - Negligence in hiring a worker who had been convicted of sexual assault in the past; and,

 - Not reporting incidents of dating between a male employee and recently released female psychiatric patient.

 Damages in personal injury cases aim to make the victim whole after suffering injuries, including harm from a sexual assault that occurred because of negligence.
 There are two types of compensation available under California law:

 - Economic Damages: This class is intended to reimburse for tangible, definable losses that result from sexual abuse injuries.
 Medical costs, lost wages, and out-of-pocket amounts for treatment are examples.

 - Noneconomic Damages: Some losses are not easy to quantify because they affect you personally.
 However in court, the jury has to place a dollar value on pain and suffering, including all hardship because of the at-fault party’s misconduct.
 Other examples of noneconomic damages include emotional distress, scarring, disfigurement, and other losses that impact your quality of life.

 Consult with Our Oakland Car Accident Attorneys About Your Options

 This overview explains how a health care facility can be liable for negligence that affects patient care, but there are many additional details that affect your rights.
-For more information, please contact Venardi Zurada, LLP at our offices in Oakland, Walnut Creek or Redding, CA. We can set up a no-cost consultation with an abuse and neglect lawyer who will advise you on the laws.
+For more information, please contact Venardi Zurada, LLP at our offices in Oakland or Walnut Creek, CA. We can set up a no-cost consultation with an abuse and neglect lawyer who will advise you on the laws.